Making a complaint

 There is no way to appeal the decision of the Ombudsman.
 This is because all decisions are final and binding on all parties.
 The only way to challenge the decision of the Ombudsman is by judicial review.

 Judicial review can be a costly legal process.
 You may wish to consider seeking legal advice about what the process entails and how much it is likely to cost before making a decision about whether to apply for judicial review.
-The OSCO is unable to provide this advice.
+SCOAF is unable to provide this advice.

 For more information read the Ombudsman’s blog on Judicial Review.